Go To Top

 Don’t just tell the insurer what you think it wants to hear.

-Inaccurate information may help you get a better rate quote, but once inaccurate information is exposed -- and it will be during the underwriting, or verification, process – your quote will not longer apply.
+Inaccurate information may help you get a better rate quote, but once inaccurate information is exposed -- and it will be during the underwriting process – your quote will no longer apply.

-If there is something that is hiking up your rates, remember that every insurance company prices risk differently.
+If something is hiking up your rates, remember that every insurance company prices risk differently.
 It’s the whole point of shopping around.